matatk/landmarks/README.md

 -   <kbd>Alt</kbd>+<kbd>Shift</kbd>+<kbd>n</kbd> to move to the next landmark, and
 -   <kbd>Alt</kbd>+<kbd>Shift</kbd>+<kbd>p</kbd> to move to the previous landmark.

--   Note that, on a Mac, the <kbd>Option</kbd> key is equivolent to <kbd>Alt</kbd>.
+(On a Mac, use the <kbd>Option</kbd> key, which is equivolent to <kbd>Alt</kbd>.)

 Landmarks will be focused, and a border shown according to your [border preferences](#border-preferences).

-If you're using Chrome, you can change these shortcuts: visit your Chrome extensions page (go to chrome://extensions or activate the "More"/"Menu" button, then "Settings" and "Extensions") and follow the "Keyboard shortcuts" link at the bottom of the page.
+If you're using Chrome, you can change these shortcuts: visit your Chrome extensions page (go to **chrome://extensions** or activate the "More"/"Menu" button, then "Settings" and "Extensions") and follow the "Keyboard shortcuts" link at the bottom of the page.

 Firefox does not yet provide a UI for changing keyboard shortcuts for WebExtensions.